rkelson/metadata-asset-tracking-tool/metadata/schema/counties_schema.md

 ### POP_LASTCENSUS

-The county population as of the 2020 census.
+The county population as of the most recent census.

 ### POP_CURRENTESTIMATE

-The current population estimate for the county.
+Population estimate for the county as of July 1, 2022.

 ### GLOBAL_ID